-What is Virginia ABC for Servers and Sellers of Alcohol?
+The Virginia ABC for Business Owners, Servers, and Sellers of Alcohol: Updated Guide

 In Virginia, every server, bartender, seller, and business owner operating in the alcohol industry is governed—directly or indirectly—by the Virginia Alcoholic Beverage Control Authority (Virginia ABC).
 Whether you’re managing a restaurant, running a retail store, or just landed your first bartending job, understanding what Virginia ABC is—and how it affects your work—is critical for legal compliance, customer safety, and career advancement.